whatwedo/CrudBundle/docs/ajax.md

 Do not use `AJAX_LISTEN` everywhere to prevent a circular event firing.

-implement `ajaxOnDataChanged`
+Implement `ajaxOnDataChanged`.

-the data is passed as an array like that:
+The data is passed as an array like that:
 ```
 $data = [
 	'playerOne' => 1,